jmmiddour/AWS/AWS_Cloud_Practioner_Essentials/mod2_notes.md

 - **Scaling out:** Adding more machines to prevent overloading one machine.

 With Amazon EC2 Auto Scaling you do need to set a **minimum capacity** number of instances to run at all times.
 Then you need to also set the **desired capacity** number of instances, if you do not specify this, it defaults to your minimum capacity.
-Finally, you will set the **maximum capaciy** to ensure that you do not go over your budget becuase you will only have to pay for what you use.
+Finally, you will set the **maximum capacity** to ensure that you do not go over your budget because you will only have to pay for what you use.

 ### Directing Traffic with Elastic Load Balancing

 **Elastic Load Balancing (ELB):**

 - The AWS service that automatically distributes incoming application traffic across multiple resources, such as EC2 instances.

+- AWS ELB is:
+  - A regional construct (more of an explanation later)
+    - ELB runs at the regional level rather than on individual EC2 instances, the service is automatically highly available with no additional effort on your part.
+  - High performing
+  - Cost-efficient
+  - Highly available
+  - Automatically scalable
+    - As your traffic grows, ELB is designed to handle the additional throughput with no change to the hourly cost.
+  - Acts like the "middle-man" between the frontend and backend processes to ensure all available servers are balanced properly

 - A load balancer acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
 As you add or remove EC2 instances in response to the amount of incoming traffic, these requests route to the load balancer first.
 Then the requests spread across multiple resources that will handle them.